Why is my evaporator coil freezing up

 Frequently Asked Questions

-How do I know if my evaporator coil is freezing up?
+How can I tell if my evaporator coil is freezing up?

-Signs of a frozen evaporator coil include reduced cooling, higher energy bills, and water leaking from the system.
+Signs of a frozen evaporator coil include poor cooling, ice buildup on the coil, and reduced airflow from the vents.

 Connect with certified professionals in your area